Daxiongmao87/MMAS/README.md

 **TODO**

  - Webserver  :heavy_check_mark:
- - Database schema once we figured out how we will be organizing the data :construction:
+ - Database schema once we figured out how we will be organizing the data :heavy_check_mark:
- - Backend calculations for desired analytics and statistics :construction:
+ - Backend calculations for desired analytics and statistics :heavy_check_mark:
- - Webpage to display analytics and statistics :construction:
+ - Webpage to display analytics and statistics :heavy_check_mark: